Spotted buttonquail

 The spotted buttonquail (Turnix ocellatus) is a species of bird in the family Turnicidae.
 It is endemic to Philippines on the island of Luzon.

 Description

-EBird describes the bird as "A medium-sized ground bird of mixed habitat from the lowlands to the mountains of Luzon.
-Brown on the back with a strong checkered pattern, black spots on the wing, a rufous chest, and a speckled head.
-The throat is black in the female and white in the male.
-Similar to Small and Luzon Buttonquails but larger, with yellow legs and bill.
-Voice is a soft, low hooting typical of buttonquails."

 They exhibit sexual dimorphism in which males whiter heads with females having darker heads.

 Ecology and behavior

 Not much is known about its diet and breeding habits.
 It is presumed to feed on grass, seeds, young plant shoots and invertebrates.
 It has been recorded breeding in February to August.
 Females are polyandrous and mate with multiple males.
 Nest is a hole on the ground lined with leaves and sticks.
 Lays 2 to 4 white eggs with gray or purple speckles.